RasaHQ/rasa/docs/api/event-brokers.rst

 Adding a SQL Event Broker Using the Endpoint Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use an endpoint configuration file to instruct Rasa to stream all events to your SQL event broker.
+You can use the endpoint configuration file to instruct Rasa to save all events to your SQL event broker.
 To do so, add a ``event_broker`` section to your endpoint configuration, e.g. ``endpoints.yml``.
 For example, a valid SQLite configuration could look like the following: